See the French, German and Italian translations

 This suggests that the law firm either has enough cash to splash, very lax accounting practices or they are letting Portier invoice for other fees they would rather keep off the books.
 I know which answer I believe.

-This over-billing could compensate for Portier’s busy globe-trotting lifestyle, visiting capitals from Auckland to Ottawa – wherever there were meetings to consider banning glyphosate.
+This over-billing could compensate for Portier’s busy globe-trotting lifestyle, visiting capitals from Wellington to Ottawa – wherever there were meetings to consider banning glyphosate.
 I don’t suspect he was doing this out of the goodness of his heart.

 Now the Risk-Monger is not envious (he has enough money to live well and provide enough free time to blog), except that I can’t help but notice the hypocrisy.
 Nor could the Attorneys for the Defendant.
 Here you have a scientist pulling in truckloads of cash to read a few documents (or memos) and then goes on the activist attack to criticise industry-funded researchers or those who might have their decisions skewed by “economic motivations”.

 On the bright side, whenever industry funds research, they usually disclose their funding.
 I wonder if Dr Portier is equally transparent about who is paying his rent?